kaushikgodhani/vocsy_epub_viewer/README.md

   vocsy_epub_viewer: latest_version
 ```

-NOTE: Please add this to the release build type in your app build.gradle to avoid crashes on android
+**NOTE** Please add this to the release build type in your app build.gradle to avoid crashes on android
 release builds

 ```